If you’re trying to feed your family on a budget, you’re going to want to add these dirt cheap meals to your weekly meal rotation!

 Whenever it gets a little chilly out, a hearty bowl of beef stew is just what the doctor ordered.
 You’ll love this Instant Pot version of the classic beef stew from Emily Fabulous.
 It has all of the beef stew ingredients that you’re familiar with: beef, carrots, celery, and potatoes.
 Plus, you can toss in any other root vegetables you have on hand for added variety and nutrition.
 And, if you make a little too much, don’t worry!
 Freeze it for later.
 You’ll save money and have an extra meal on hand for those hectic days when cooking just isn’t an option.

 This recipe is simple but ranks high on the flavor meter.
 I mean, who doesn’t like Ranch seasoning?!
 In addition to being flavorful and, of course, budget-friendly, this sheet pan chicken and veggie dinner from Budget Delicious is perfect for anyone looking to go low-carb.
 And, with a few adjustments, you can have yourself a simple keto meal.
-If you’re on keto or thinking about it and are wondering how to do it without breaking the bank, check out 6 Tricks for Doing Keto on a Tight Budget.

 This chicken and rice recipe is another great Instant Pot dish on our list.
 Not only is the Instant Pot a frugal, energy-efficient device, but rice is one of our favorite thrifty foods.
 It’s inexpensive, versatile, and basically lasts forever!
 This dirt cheap meal from This Old Gal consists of only a few budget-friendly ingredients.
 To make this dish even more cost-effective, consider subbing white or yellow onion for shallots, choosing white rice over jasmine or basmati, and using garlic powder instead of fresh garlic.